destin-v/vs_codex/README.md

   <a href="https://github.com/destin-v/vs_codex/actions/workflows/pytest.yml">      <img alt="pytest" src="https://github.com/destin-v/vs_codex/actions/workflows/pytest.yml/badge.svg"></a>
 </p>

-This is a development template designed with VsCode configurations, development containers, testing/profiling utilities, and automatic documentation.
+This is a development template designed with Vs Code configurations, development containers, testing/profiling utilities, and automatic documentation.
 The code is designed to run with Black to perform automatic formatting and uses pre-commit to check all commits.

 # 📦 VsCode Recommended Extensions